-- The Board will appoint a Principal in accordance with written procedures. - The Principal will consult with the Board (or its delegated Personnel Sub-Committee) for senior appointments.
-This will include all appointments to SLT positions, Executive Officer or Property Manager. - All other staff will be appointed by the Principal or his/her designated authority. - Internal vacancies are to be advertised formally within the college.

-6. Staff Leave

-- Leave is generally covered by the relevant collective or individual employment agreements. - Short-term leave outside these parameters may be granted at the discretion of the Principal. - Application for long-term leave of absence is specified in the policy on 'Staff Leave'. - Leave should be applied for on the "Application for Leave Form" which can be downloaded from the Google 'Shared' team drive or collected from the Principal's PA or from the Executive Officer.
-Communication about the leave requested, approval or otherwise, will be communicated as soon as practicable.

-7. Performance Appraisal

-• The school will have a performance appraisal system which is consistent with national standards and in keeping with the goals of the school.

-8. Staff Development

-- The school will have a staff development programme for all staff. - 9.
+- The Principal will consult with the Board (or its delegated Personnel Sub-Committee) for senior appointments.
+This will include all appointments to SLT positions, Finance/Office Manager or Property Manager. - All other staff will be appointed by the Principal or his/her designated authority. - Internal vacancies are to be advertised formally within the college. - 6.
+Staff Leave - Leave is generally covered by the relevant collective or individual employment agreements. - Short-term leave outside these parameters may be granted at the discretion of the Principal. - Application for long-term leave of absence is specified in the policy on 'Staff Leave'. - Leave should be applied for on the "Application for Leave Form" which can be downloaded from the Google 'Shared' team drive or collected from the Principal's PA or from the Finance/Office Manager.
+Communication about the leave requested, approval or otherwise, will be communicated as soon as practicable. - 7.
+Performance Appraisal - The school will have a performance appraisal system which is consistent with national standards and in keeping with the goals of the school. - 8.
+Staff Development - The school will have a staff development programme for all staff. - 9.
 Dealing with Complaints about Staff - Matters of concern will be directed to the person/s involved. - The Principal or a Board member may receive a complaint in writing and will direct it to the person/s concerned. - The Principal may act as a facilitator in a meeting between the parties concerned. - The College and the Board will have compatible procedures for managing complaints. - The investigation or consideration of a complaint should be on a scale appropriate to the complaint, and should not escalate the issue beyond those who are immediately involved.